vedph/cadmus-ndp-api/README.md

 - `categories:edits` in print instances is a special classification for "postille".
 We included it in `categories:txt`.
 - `note:hist` is the narrative history of the entity.
 Usually its most relevant events are extracted and formalized into historical events.
 - `note` is a generic note, mostly used for editorial purposes.
+- bibliography is hosted in `references` via Zotero lookup.
+In this, the `citation` property of each reference (a string) will hold a combination of the Zotero library ID and item ID, uniquely identifying each bibliographic entry.

 ## History